Sign up below to get cheese-e-riffic special announcements.

 Blue, my Uncle Stilton’s dog-size, silver tabby cat, jumped up from the Honda’s floorboard and onto the dashboard, his chin coated in blood.
 My big brother, all grown up and decked out in his official duds, gasped and clutched my bar smock.
 I yelped and clutched him back.

-My Uncle Stilton does have a history of borrowing my car without asking permission, but he always brings it back, freshly washed, tank full of gas, with a new-car-smell air freshener dangling from the rearview mirror.
+My Uncle Stilton does have a history of borrowing my car, but he always brings it back, freshly washed, tank full of gas, with a new-car-smell air freshener dangling from the rearview mirror.
 I always know when he’s been in my car because the seat is lightly scented with Palmolive soap, his perennial favorite.
-He’d never kept my Honda for more than a few hours, let alone a couple of days.
+He’d never kept my Honda for more than a few hours, let alone for a couple of days.
 I also hadn’t seen him since I’d last seen the car.
 Find the car, find him—but not like this.